Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

 - a separate manual explaining that disclosure/help surfaces exist
 - repetition of the same required content across every instructional surface

-If later work wants those things, they should be justified as `Project choice` unless a new official Google source is added.
+If later work wants those things, they should be justified as `Project scope` unless a new official Google source is added.